 About My Ministry

-I am a Civil Air Patrol (CAP), U.S. Air Force Auxiliary Chaplain, serving the Colorado Springs area as the Colorado Wing Group 3 Chaplain, where I supervise three squadron-level chaplains, and also serve the Colorado Wing as the Deputy Wing Chaplain.
+I am an SBC-endorsed Civil Air Patrol (CAP), U.S. Air Force Auxiliary Chaplain, serving the state of Alabama as the Alabama Wing Chaplain, where I supervise Chaplains and Character Development Officers across three Groups and 22 Squadrons.

-In these roles, I help CAP Cadets (ages 12–21) and CAP senior members (18–99) exercise their First Amendment rights of religious expression, counseling, providing Christian services and offering moral and ethical services to CAP commanders.
-This can include normal weekly meetings, summer and winter encampments and during Search and Rescue/Disaster Relief missions, as I am a certified Mission Chaplain.
-I am also on an Air Force Assigned Mission (AFAM) in support to the U.S. Air Force Academy as an auxiliary chaplain, where I also support U.S. Air Force Chaplains in their duties as needed.
+In these roles, I help CAP Cadets (ages 12–21) and CAP senior members (ages 18–99) exercise their First Amendment rights of religious expression, provide counseling, offer Christian services, and provide moral and ethical services to CAP commanders.
+This can include normal weekly meetings, summer and winter encampments, and during Search and Rescue/Disaster Relief missions, as I am a certified Mission Chaplain.

-In these roles, I help CAP Cadets (ages 12–21) and CAP senior members (18–99) exercise their First Amendment rights of religious expression, counseling, providing Christian services and offering moral and ethical services to CAP commanders.
-This can include normal weekly meetings, summer and winter encampments and during Search and Rescue/Disaster Relief missions, as I am a certified Mission Chaplain.
-I am also on an Air Force Assigned Mission (AFAM) in support to the U.S. Air Force Academy as an auxiliary chaplain, where I also support U.S. Air Force Chaplains in their duties as needed.
+In these roles, I help CAP Cadets (ages 12–21) and CAP senior members (ages 18–99) exercise their First Amendment rights of religious expression, provide counseling, offer Christian services, and provide moral and ethical services to CAP commanders.
+This can include normal weekly meetings, summer and winter encampments, and during Search and Rescue/Disaster Relief missions, as I am a certified Mission Chaplain.

 SBC Chaplaincy